 The leading causes of child death – globally

-In the chart below we see the major causes of death of children under 5 in 2017 compared to 1990.
+In the chart presented here we see the major causes of death of children under 5 in 2017 compared to 1990.
 This type of chart is called a treemap, where the area of each box represents the total number of child deaths for each specific cause.
 The total colored area represents the total number of child deaths in 1990: 11.8 million children died back then, according to the Institute for Health Metrics and Evaluation.1

 There are two major exceptions: the number of deaths from AIDS and the deaths caused by invasive non-typhoidal salmonella (iNTS) has increased.
 Although those numbers were higher in 2017 than 1990, the deaths from both causes have been decreasing since their peak in 2005.